 In this tutorial, I will show you how to draw a simple cartoon tree using some basic techniques that can be done using a vector application.
 I will show you that adding depth and lighting effects is not as difficult as it looks.

-The final illustration can be seen below.
+The final illustration can be seen above.
 This is the result we are looking for once this lesson is over.
 Of course, trees are all different so you don't need to create an illustration that is 100% similar to this one.
 Use your imagination and create something original! :)

 Great!
 Let's begin with the creation of the trunk and a few branches using some broken lines.
 Start with something simple.
 Once you are done, you can add a few lines on the tree to create some textures.

 The next step is to fill in the image with colors.
 It's a good habit when working on a complex illustration like this one to create a new shape for the trunk and make sure that the outline is separated.
 I will show you later why you must proceed like that.